CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGauge.md

     Returns: bridger (`address`).

     !!!note
-        `factory` is set to `0x000000000000000000000000000000000000dEaD` so they contract does not initialize itself.
-Actual `factory` address is set when actually inizializing the contract via the `initialize` function.
+        `factory` is set to `0x000000000000000000000000000000000000dEaD` so they contract does not initialize itself when deploying.
+Actual `factory` address is set when actually inizializing the contract via the `initialize()` function.

     ??? quote "Source code"

-        ```python hl_lines="1 5 17 21"
+        ```python
         factory: public(address)

         @external